 As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

-Igneous rocks are the most basic type of rock.
-They are formed from solidified magma derived from the Earth’s mantle.
-Magma can solidify above the surface or underground, resulting in two subtypes of igneous rock.
-When magma erupts from a volcano, it forms extrusive or volcanic rocks on the surface.
-If the magma cools underground, it forms intrusive or plutonic rock.
+Igneous rocks are the most basic type of rock, formed from the cooling and solidification of molten rock called magma, which originates in the Earth’s mantle.
+The way magma solidifies determines the two main subtypes of igneous rock.
+When magma erupts from a volcano and becomes lava, it cools on the Earth’s surface, forming extrusive or volcanic rocks.
+Alternatively, if the magma cools and solidifies slowly underground, it creates intrusive or plutonic rocks.

 The ten most common types of rocks found in volcanoes are basalt, andesites, rhyolites, dacites, obsidian, and pumice (volcanic rocks), and gabbro, diorites, pegmatites, and granite (plutonic rocks).
-They are all forms of igneous rock created by the magma that flows from volcanoes millions of years ago.
+They are all forms of igneous rock created by magma that flowed from volcanoes millions of years ago.

-The plutonic or intrusive rock contains large crystals that are usually visible without a microscope.
+The plutonic or intrusive rock contains large crystals, usually visible without a microscope.
 Extrusive or volcanic rocks have a fine-grained texture and cool too fast to form large crystals.
-Sometimes the magma cools so rapidly that no crystals are formed, and this type of rock is called volcanic glass.
+Sometimes, the magma cools so rapidly that no crystals are formed, and this type of rock is called volcanic glass.
 It is a common component of obsidian.
 Even though plutonic rock forms underground, it can become exposed through weathering.

-If you are interested in checking out the best rockhounding tools I recommend and use you can find them by clicking here (Amazon link).
+If you want to check out the best rockhounding tools I recommend and use, you can find them here (Amazon link).

 What Types of Rock Are Found In Volcanoes

-Volcanoes can be dangerous but a great spot for finding unique and beautiful rocks and minerals too.
-Let’s take a look and the ten most common rocks you can find in or near volcanoes in the sections below.
+Volcanoes can be dangerous, but they are a great spot for finding unique and beautiful rocks and minerals.
+Let’s look at the ten most common rocks you can find in or near volcanoes in the sections below.

 Basalt

-The Earth’s crust is mainly basalt, a heavy, dark, grainy rock.
+The Earth’s crust is mainly heavy, dark, grainy basalt.
 Basalt is a hard black igneous rock with low silica content.
-The Hawaiian islands are examples of basalt eruption.
-Mount Kilauea is the name of the most active volcano in Hawaii, and its basalt flows have extruded over one cubic mile of lava covering forty-eight square miles of land.
+The Hawaiian islands are examples of basalt eruptions.
+Mount Kilauea is the name of the most active volcano in Hawaii, and its basalt flows have extruded over one cubic mile of lava, covering forty-eight square miles of land.

 Basalt and gabbro have similar compositions, but basalt is more fine-grained.
 It can be found along the Columbia River in Washington, Oregon, and Idaho.